JimEli/On-Trial/README.md

 # On Trial: A Critical Look at the Pfizer Phase 3 Covid Vaccine Study

 <p>
-Covid vaccines were approved for emergency use based on minimal and undoubtedly inadequate studies to evaluate their safety and effectiveness.
-We should all find it shocking that vaccine developers, government officials, media, and vaccine fanatics are pushing these vaccines on an unsuspecting population.
+  The vaccines were approved for emergency use based on both minimal and inadequate studies to evaluate their safety and effectiveness.
+Should we find it shocking that vaccine developers, government officials, media, and vaccine fanatics are pushing these vaccines at breakneck speed on an unsuspecting population?

   This document attempts to answer the question of, "how do you get more than a billion people to take an unapproved medical product?<a href="#fn1" class="footnote-ref" id="fnref1"><sup>1</sup></a><a href="#fn2" class="footnote-ref" id="fnref2"><sup>, 2</sup></a>
 </p>

 <section class="footnotes">